Brighton Women’s Centre (BWC)

 About the service and what to expect

-The Brighton Women’s Centre (BWC) supports self-identifying women from all backgrounds, facing all kinds of issues, to live happier lives.
-The charity provides a variety of services and a safe, women-only space for women dealing with bereavement or trauma, women who have been through homelessness or the criminal justice system, survivors of abuse or
+The Brighton Women’s Centre (BWC) & self-identifying women from all backgrounds, facing all kinds of issues, to live happier lives.
+The charity provides a variety of services and a safe, women-only space for women dealing with bereavement or trauma, women who have been through homelessness or the criminal justice system, survivors of abuse or discrimination.

 Women’s Wellbeing Hub drop-in

 This service is open to all women in need of emotional support, advice and information.
 It is free to access and provides a safe, women-only environment.
 During the drop-in, volunteers are on hand to offer support and are able to provide information about specialist organisations.
-Many women come in need of a kind ear or a supportive voice, company, advice on other services or to use our IT facilities.
-Women can also be linked in with the Centre’s food bank or other services.

 Women’s Specialist Mental Health Support Coordinator